Sepp Oerter: Braunschweig

 During the final summer of the war, in 1918, Oerter briefly worked on the Leipziger Volkszeitung.
 He returned to Braunschweig in the late autumn/fall, arriving on the evening of 8 November 1918.
 A few hours earlier August Merges, a powerful orator, agitator and political ally who was also potentially a political rival, had succeeded in forcing the abdication of Duke Ernest Augustus, heretofore the Duke of Braunschweig, and the final reigning member of the Houses of Welf and Hanover.
 Braunschweig was now coming under the control of a local Workers' and Soldiers' Soviet.
 The Braunschweig uprising was part of a wave of revolution across the German cities and towns, triggered by military collapse and a mutiny in the German navy.

 During the ensuing months of power shifts between Soviet-council republicanism and parliamentary governance Oerter played a leading political role locally, having emerged as a leader of the Braunschweig Workers' and Soldiers' Soviet.
 Some sources describe him as "chairman", while elsewhere he is identified as one of several "Volkskommissare" ("People's Commissioners").
 Approximately two months after the election of December 1918, on 22 February 1919 a minority coalition government for Braunschweig was constructed under his chairmanship, containing members of the USPD and of the "majority" SPD (as the SPD was sometimes known for a few years following the SPD/USPD split).
 As well as chairing the cabinet, he also held the "Finance" and "Internal Affairs" portfolios.
 This administration lasted till the end of April 1919 by which time a clear preference for a parliamentary structure had been established.
 The Workers' and Soldiers' Soviet retained a constitutional right of veto "only in the event of conflict", whereupon a referendum would be held to arbitrate the question at issue.
-Sepp Orter's "Worker's Council administration" would later be characterised by Heinrich Jasper, a political rival, as the "dictatorship by an undemocratic minority" ("Diktatur einer undemokratischen Minderheit").
+Sepp Oerter's "Worker's Council administration" would later be characterised by Heinrich Jasper, a political rival, as the "dictatorship by an undemocratic minority" ("Diktatur einer undemokratischen Minderheit").
 The administration resigned at the end of April 1919 in an atmosphere of resurgent crisis, with a general strike in the city and a brief invasion and take-over by an ad hoc alliance of Freikorps militias under the leadership of General Georg Maercker.
 A new coalition government, now headed up by Heinrich Jasper of the SPD, was elected and installed by the Landtag (regional parliament) at the end of April 1919.